 Just because your product looks like an ideal fit for your target prospecting list, it doesn't mean they want or need it.
 There are a few things that the savvy salesperson would do to mitigate the likelihood of interrupting someone who isn't looking for a product or service like yours.

-Firstly, I would sign up for a chrome browser application that enabled me to discover what technology is currently in use via the prospects website.
+Firstly, if I'm selling a SaaS solution, I would sign up for a chrome browser application that enabled me to discover what technology is currently in use via the prospects website.
 Most sales and marketing software gets connected to the website so look for Snovio Web Tech Checker, Builtwith Tech Profiler, Wappalyzer or Whatruns.

-When you use software like this, you can see the technologies involved and whether yours is better, complimentary or not as good as the incumbent.
-Knowing this will also help with your sales conversation and shows you have at least done some research.
+When you use software like this, you can see the technologies already in play and whether yours is better, complimentary or not as good as the incumbent.
+Knowing this will help with your sales conversation and show that you have done your research.

 Map your customers buying cycles